EkleTony/CyberVuln-ML/README.md

 ## Research Paper

 The comprehensive details of our research, including methodologies, experimental setup, results, and discussions, have been documented in our research paper.
-You can access the paper in PDF format using the following link: [Link to Paper Publication](https://link-to-paper-publication) **Yet to be Published**.
+You can access the paper in PDF format using the following link: [Link to Paper Publication]([https://link-to-paper-publication](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10754709))

 ## Poster

 Our research project was presented as a poster at the Tennessee Technological University Annual Research Conference.
 The poster provides a visual overview of the research objectives, key findings, and conclusions.
-You can view and download the poster in PDF format using the following link: [Link to Poster](https://link-to-poster) **Yet to be Publish**.
+You can view and download the poster in PDF format using the following link: [Link to Poster]([https://link-to-poster](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=fk1n8VQAAAAJ&citation_for_view=fk1n8VQAAAAJ:qjMakFHDy7sC))

 ## Installation